Learning - The Curriculum

 - A wide range of enrichment and extra-curricular activities to develop personal interests, broaden cultural awareness and social skills

 - A full range of appropriate qualifications that prepare all students for post-18 aspirations, including vocational qualifications

 To further support students’ transition from Year 6 into Year 7, students are taught Humanities throughout Years 7 and 8.
 This comprises Geography, History and Religious Education with a clear focus on developing students’ social and independent learning skills.
-Additionally, all students will also study Music, Design Technology and Citizenship.
+Additionally, all students will also study Music; Art, Design Technology; PE and Drama.
 Students are taught in mixed ability groups in these curriculum areas.
 Students are organised in smaller groups for Design Technology.

-Every student takes GCSE English Language, English Literature, GCSE Mathematics, GCSE Science (Triple or Double) and GCSE Religious Studies.
+Every student takes GCSE English Language, English Literature, GCSE Mathematics, and GCSE Science (Triple or Double).
 In addition, all students are required to take one of GCSE Geography, History, French or German.

 Students are also able to take further GCSE subjects, agreed after consultation, selected from the following:

 - Child Development

 - Computer Science

 - Food Preparation and Nutrition

 - Product Design